nextcloud/documentation/admin_manual/maintenance/enable_maintenance.rst

 Maintenance Mode Configuration
 ==============================

-You must put your ownCloud server into maintenance mode before performing upgrades, and for performing troubleshooting and maintenance.
+You must put your Nextcloud server into maintenance mode before performing upgrades, and for performing troubleshooting and maintenance.
 Please see :doc:`../configuration_server/occ_command` to learn how to put your server into the various maintenance modes (``maintenance:mode, maintenance:singleuser``,